scqubits/scqubits-examples/README.md

 [J. Koch](https://github.com/jkochNU), [P. Groszkowski](https://github.com/petergthatsme)

-**This repository contains Jupyter notebooks showing examples of how touse the scqubits library.**
+**This repository contains Jupyter notebooks showing examples of how to use the scqubits library.**

 scqubits is an open-source Python library for simulating superconducting qubits.
 It is meant to give the user a convenient way to obtain energy spectra of common superconducting qubits, plot energy levels as a function of